Autoimmune conditions and premature aging

 As we grow older, we read more and realise there are people with shared experiences, and that the shared symptom experiences have a medical tag to it.
 Also, the thyroid function check is a part of a semi-standard panel of tests that doctor does when one is over 30 (at least in Germany and Sweden).

-It turned out to be a complicated task.
-We are not dealing with a simple disease, most of our body is out of its natural and healthy balance for a very long time.
-We are dealing with the inflammation that causes us age faster, and making us more prone to a spectrum of other diseases.
+It turned out to be a complicated task: dealing with the inflammation that destroyed my thyroid and caused me to age faster, and making me more prone to a spectrum of other health issues.

 What does inflammation have to do with the process of aging?